 At the heart of the Police & Crime Reduction Plan is the belief that "together, we can achieve more".
 This has been a fundamental approach since I was elected as Police and Crime Commissioner and I have sought to build relationships with partners across the South Wales Police area so that we can provide services to our communities on a more effective, integrated and sustainable basis.

 The Well-being of Future Generations Act (Wales) provides an opportunity to reinforce this approach.
 We are facing a period of uncertainty with a number of challenges that will have an impact on all agencies within Wales and we can only succeed if we face these challenges together.

-Well-being Goals Police & Crime Reduction Plan Priorities A Prosperous Wales A Resilient Wales A Healthier Wales A More Equal Wales A Wales of cohesive communities A Wales of vibrant culture and thriving Welsh language A globally responsible Wales We will reduce and prevent crime and anti-social behaviour to keep people safe in their homes and communities ~ ~ ~ ~ ~ ~ We will improve the way in which we connect with, involve and inform our communities ~ ~ ~ We will work to protect the most vulnerable in our communities ~ ~ ~ ~ ~ We will spend your money wisely to protect policing in your community ~ ~ ~ ~ ~ We will make sure that the local Criminal Justice System works effectively and efficiently, meeting the needs of victims and challenging offenders ~ ~ ~ ~ ~ We will make our contribution to the Strategic Policing Requirement and successfully police major events ~ ~ ~
+Well-being Goals Police & Crime Reduction Plan Priorities A Prosperous Wales A Resilient Wales A Healthier Wales A More Equal Wales A Wales of cohesive communities A Wales of vibrant culture and thriving Welsh language A globally responsible Wales We will reduce and prevent crime and anti-social behaviour to keep people safe in their homes and communities ~ / ~ V ~ ~ We will improve the way in which we connect with, involve and inform our communities ~ V ~ We will work to protect the most vulnerable in our communities ~ ~ ~ ~ ~ We will spend your money wisely to protect policing in your community ~ ~ ~ ~ ~ We will make sure that the local Criminal Justice System works effectively and efficiently, meeting the needs of victims and challenging offenders / ~ / / / We will make our contribution to the Strategic Policing Requirement and successfully police major events / ~ /

-This is why I am making a commitment that South Wales Police becomes an early adopter of the principles and goals within the Act.
+That is why we made a commitment that South Wales Police would be an early adopter of the principles and goals within the Act.
 Even though outside of the remit of Welsh Government, the police will play a significant role in delivering the shared vision outlined in the legislation, and the Chief Constable and I recognise that we have to play our part in delivering that vision.

-We have already made significant progress with our partners to align our priorities with local authorities and recently we have signed a Memorandum of Understanding with Public Health Wales to deliver a programme of work based on mutual benefit.
+We have already made significant progress with our partners to align our priorities with local authorities We have already made significant progress with our partners to align our priorities with local authorities and we are turning the hope invested in the Memorandum of Understanding with Public Health Wales into reality as we deliver a programme of work based on mutual benefit.